Juan asked, How do I clean degraded and sticky rubber from a Nikon camera cover?

 Over time, rubber surfaces start to deteriorate and can become sticky and/or rough.
 This surface can often be cleaned away or simply scraped off.
 Follow the guidelines below for easy removal techniques.

 - Rubbing alcohol

 - Baking soda

 Steps to Remove the Sticky Surface:

 - Moisten a soft cloth with ammonia or Windex.
 Rub it over the sticky area to remove some of the damaged surface.
 A wet Mr. Clean Magic Eraser can also be used.

-- Rubbing alcohol can be used as well, but should be used with caution as it can cause damage to some plastic surfaces.
+- Rubbing alcohol can be used as well, but should be used with caution as it can cause damage to some rubber surfaces.

 - If the sticky, damaged surface remains, mix some baking soda with water to create a thick paste that is about the consistency of toothpaste.
 Rub the paste over the surface with a cloth, then rinse clean.

 - If the stickiness is stubborn, it can be scraped away with a spoon or dull knife.

 - Please note that these fixes are only temporary.
 Once the rubber starts to degrade, it will continue and the problem will be recurring.
 It is best to replace these parts whenever possible.